alexisbellido/dockerize-django/README.rst

 Nginx container creates an empty root /usr/share/nginx/public as the parent of the mounted media and static volumes so no Python code can be accessed.

-Note that a Django app, such as django-app-1, could be a sibling of manage.py or be installed via pip so that it's in Python's module search path.
+Note that a Django app, such as sampleapp1, can be a sibling of manage.py or be installed via pip so that it's in Python's module search path.

 Build the image from the directory that contains the Nginx Dockerfile.